google/santa/docs/details/rules.md

 Santa ignores the chain and is only concerned with the leaf certificate's SHA-256 hash.

+##### Apple Developer Team ID Rules
+The Apple Developer Program Team ID is a 10-character identifier  issued by Apple and tied to developer accounts/organizations.
+This is distinct from Certificates, as a single developer account can and frequently will request/rotate between multiple different signing certificates and entitlements.

+This is an even more powerful rule with broader reach than individual certificate rules.

 ##### Rule Evaluation

 When a process is trying to `execve()` `santad` retrieves information on the